rgouveia-redhat/ocp-libvirt-upi/docs/README.md

 > **In a nutshell, this project automates as much as possible the deployment of Red Hat OpenShift Containers Platform using the method UPI for Bare Metal on top of Libvirt/KVM.**

-Just to put this in perspective.
-You set some desired settings in a file, execute a command, and press Enter once per each node of the cluster to be.
+Just to put this in perspective:

+- You set some desired settings in a file,
+- Execute a command, and
+- Press Enter once per each node of the cluster to be installed.

 This project, as many open source projects, started as an itch that I had to scratch.
+IPI installations were not feasible, and UPI installation are just too much work.

 Due to my $dayjob, I frequently need to quickly access a cluster with a specific version to test something for a customer.
 I have a local Fedora box which main purpose is to be my gaming machine, and I don't want to re-install it with another platform, like oVirt/Red Hat Virtualization.
 In addition, my gaming box does not support nested virtualization, so these options are not possible for me at the moment.
 However, I have a 2 TB SSD disk, 16 vCPU cores, and 64 GB of memory that I want to put to good use.

 Although, using Libvirt, which is an unsupported platform, an important requirement for me is that the installation is as close as possible to a supported OpenShift installation.

+> Disclaimer: This tool is not endorsed nor supported by Red Hat, and it's also not created for production use.

 Looking at the available options from the official [openshift-install Github page](https://github.com/openshift/installer) my analysis is as follows: